axiom-crypto/axiom-docs/docs/sdk/typescript-sdk/axiom-circuit/axiom-subqueries/transaction-subquery.md

 The number of transaction subqueries allowed in a single client circuit depends on the size of the transaction and [receipt](./receipt-subquery) subqueries in the circuit.

 - Transaction subqueries are not supported for transactions with input data length greater than `330000` bytes or for transactions with RLP encoded access list length greater than `131072` bytes.
+- On Base, transaction subqueries are not supported for deposit or withdraw transactions.
 - If your circuit has any of:

   - transaction subquery for a transaction with input data length greater than `32768` bytes